FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

                         J = grid element that has a

         Notes:
-           Line 2: Repeat this line for each grid element has an steep slope.
+           Line 2: Repeat this line for each grid element has a steep slope.
         </pre>
     </div>